Who Visits Colombia?

 Seasoned travelers say, while often misunderstood, Colombia is South America’s best kept secret – beautiful, affordable and mostly undiscovered by foreign tourists.
 The country is easy to travel with plenty of low cost internal flights, comfortable cross-country buses and inexpensive taxis literally everywhere.

-Travelers can easily visit more than 2-3 destinations in a week.
+Even though it is one of the larger countries of South America, travelers can easily visit more than 2-3 destinations in a week.
 And there are dozens of destinations for travelers with the luxury of time to spare.
 An inexpensive country, money for extended travel is usually not a major concern here as there are a variety of inexpensive alternatives: cheap eats abound as do buses and hostels.
 Colombia, never boring, never gets old.

 Even the smaller villages have excellent lodging, Wi-Fi and amenities.
 This country has history, scenery, mountains, coastlines, beaches, islands, rainforests, lush green landscapes, raging rivers, sleepy colonial towns, archeological sites, hip, hot metropolitan cities, friendly, diverse and sophisticated people, amazing markets, street food, public transit, excellent coffee and a wide array of fruits, vegetables and seafood to discover.